MicroEJ/docs/VEEPortingGuide/platformQualification.rst

 Create the Test Suite Runner
 ----------------------------

-The Test Suite runner project is responsible for running tests of a Test Suite module.
+The Test Suite runner project contains configuration files for running a Test Suite module on a Device using a VEE Port.

 Create the Test Suite Runner Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~